SMSpp-Project/tools/README.md

 # SMS++ Tools

-A set of tools and examples that use SMS++ library.
+A set of tools and examples that use SMS++ library and other modules.
-At the moment we provide only a generic block solver with some example input files.
+At the moment we provide:

+- a generic Block Solver with some example input files
+- a single Thermal Unit solver
+- a UCBlock solver

 ## Getting started